 When is the application deadline?

 Applications for Carpe College Program are accepted on a rolling basis.
-Priority consideration given to students who apply before February 1, 2017.
+Priority consideration given to students who apply before February 1 each year.

 Application, Acceptance and Preparation: (The SOONER you can meet these deadlines BETTER)

 May-June: Admissions Decisions Made

 June: Co-enrollment to PSU for Community College Students

 August 31: Last day to apply for your passport (if you haven’t already!)

 October: Gilman Applications are Due (we will help you with this!)-it's FREE $$$